wmboon/wmboon.github.io/preprints/_posts/2025-07-31-FittedNormsHL.md

 in which $d$ is the differential and $\alpha > 0$ a constant.

 We recognize this as a perturbed saddle point problem and use the framework of [Hong et al.](https://doi.org/10.1090/mcom/3795) to derive the parameter-dependent norms in which the problem is well-posed.
-Two different strategies are adopted, which both lead to the same preconditioner, namely
+Two different strategies are adopted which both lead to the same preconditioner:

 $$
 \mathcal{P} := \begin{bmatrix}